Here's Who Lived and Who Died in the Game of Thrones Finale

 While Grey Worm called for Jon’s execution, Sansa helped negotiate Jon’s life, and his return to the Night’s Watch.
 His request that Arya come visit him at the wall was politely rebuffed, as she will embark on her own adventure.

-After a long journey back to the North, Jon became the 1000th Lord Commander and led an expedition beyond the wall alongside Tormund and a group of Wildlings.
+After a long journey back to the North, Jon left Castle Black once again to lead an expedition beyond the Wall alongside Tormund and a group of Wildlings.

 Sansa Stark